Jidoka in lean manufacturing

 Jidoka

-Jidoka is to build devices in the machines which detect defects and automatically stop the machine upon such an occurrence.
+Jidoka is to build devices in the machines that detect defects and automatically stop the machine upon such an occurrence.
 When we give the power “to push buttons or pull cords” to operators is called Andon, which can bring the entire assembly line to stop.

 The concept of Jidoka originated in the early 1900s when Sakichi Toyoda, founder of the Toyota Group, invented a textile loom that stopped automatically when any thread broke.

-Principle of Jidoka :
+Jidoka principle :

 1. Autonomation: